GGarenov/wizard-creatures/instructions.md

 //TO DO's
-- Add details page (for creatures)
-    - If no creatures "There are no posts yet..."
-    - If the user is the owner of the post should have "Edit" and "Delete" button
-    - If the user hasn't logged in - no buttons
-    - If the user is not the owner -> vote button

 - Vote button
     - when clicked -> "voted"
     - redirect to the details page for the current creature
     - show the email of the voted people
     - if the user already has voted -> "Thanks for Voting" and add the email of the voted people
-- Add Creature (Create post)
-    - On success redirect to all posts page

 - Delete Creature
     - On success redirect to all posts page
 - Edit Creature